Rector (academia): Iceland

 The rektor is term used for the headmaster or headmistress of Icelandic universities and of some gymnasia.

 Italy

 In Italy the rector is the head of the university and Rappresentante Legale (Legal representative) of the university.
-He or she is elected by an electoral body composed of all Professori ordinari ed associati (full and associate professors), the two highest ranks of the Italian university faculty, all the Ricercatori (lowest rank of departments) and representatives of the staff, students and PhD students.
+The rector is elected by an electoral body composed of all Professori ordinari ed associati (full and associate professors), the two highest ranks of the Italian university faculty, all the Ricercatori (lowest rank of departments) and representatives of the staff, students and PhD students.

 The term of a rettore is now six years, in accordance with the new national regulation and the statuto (constitution of the university).

 The Rettore is styled and formally greeted as Magnifico Rettore (Magnificent Rector).

 Netherlands

 In the Netherlands, the rector is the principal of a high school.
 The rector is supported by conrectors (deputy rectors who can take his place).